nerdymalini/nerdymalini.github.io/_posts/2026-02-28-stock-market-corrections-crashes.md

----
-layout: post
-title: "Stock market crashes, past and present"
-date: 2026-02-28
----

 ## Intro

-Despite having been immersed in the investing and trading world for a minute now, I only recently learned the technical definitions of:
+Despite having been immersed in the investing and trading world for a short while, I only recently learned the technical definitions of:

 * Corrections: Drawdown of 10 to 20% from a recent high
 * Bear markets: Declines of over 20% from a recent peak

 ![https://www.morningstar.com/economy/what-weve-learned-150-years-stock-market-crashes](/assets/images/2026-02-28-at-7.33.11-pm.png)

 There are numerous analyses of crashes, their causes, durations, similarities and differences across time.
 This will be a lightweight addition to that topic.
-Specifically, a review of price and volume action for select stockmarket drawnsdowns; without exploring macro factors or whether they were accompanies by economic recessions.
+Specifically, a review of price and volume action for select stockmarket drawdowns; without exploring macro factors or whether they were accompanied by economic recessions.
 So, a narrow focus on technicals of major stockmarket declines.

+---

 ## Slight detour to establish a reference